jonathan-odonnell/milestone-project-4/testing.md

 # Profile

-1. Verify that the profile form appears as expected and looks good at all screen widths.
+1. Verify that the profile page appears as expected and looks good at all screen widths.

     - Outcome: Pass